uaauaguga/CMDTarget/README.md

 - CMDTarget (Comparative Modeling based Denosing for sRNA Target prediction) is a computational tool for sRNA target prediction and evolutionary analysis.
 - While conceptually similar to CopraRNA, CMDTarget has several distinct features:
-  - CMDTarget explicitly leverage information of evolutionary conservation, while unlike CopraRNA, it does not force homolog sRNA-mRNA pairs across different species to have the same interaction score by explicitly reconstruct interaction scores of both exant and ancestral sRNA-mRNA pairs.
+  - CMDTarget explicitly leverage information of evolutionary conservation, while unlike CopraRNA, it does not force homolog sRNA-mRNA pairs across different species to have the same interaction score by explicitly reconstruct interaction scores of both extant and ancestral sRNA-mRNA pairs.
-  - CMDTarget include a module for Hfq binding prediction, and could optionally incorporate predicted Hfq binding scores for sRNA target prediction.
+  - CMDTarget includes a module for Hfq binding prediction, and could optionally incorporate predicted Hfq binding scores for sRNA target prediction.
   - If you have multiple sRNAs, or a large genome set for comparative analysis, comparative genomics based sRNA target prediction can be computationally intensive.
-CMDTarget was built on snakemake, CMDTarget is friendly for HPC environments.
+CMDTarget was built with snakemake, CMDTarget is friendly for HPC environments.

 ## Installation and dependency